syntax-tree/mdast-util-to-hast/readme.md

 Use of `mdast-util-to-hast` can open you up to a [cross-site scripting (XSS)][xss] attack.
-Embedded hast properties (`hName`, `hProperties`, `hChildren`), custom handlers, and the `allowDangerousHTML` option all provide openings.
+Embedded hast properties (`hName`, `hProperties`, `hChildren`), custom handlers, and the `allowDangerousHtml` option all provide openings.

 The following example shows how a script is injected where a benign code block is expected with embedded hast properties: